 Making homemade gluten-free ice cream cake at home is so easy and even more delicious than store-bought.
 Caramel-swirled ice cream sandwiched between layers of tender gluten-free chocolate cake then frosted with whipped cream and caramel drizzle.
 You can also use your favorite kind of ice cream and forgo the caramel sauce to give it your own spin!

-How to make gluten-free ice cream cake
+Planning ahead to make an ice cream cake

 To make a gluten-free ice cream cake, it's best to start two days before you want to serve the cake.
 Ice cream melts pretty quickly, especially if you use a high-cream brand like Tillamook.
 The good news is, ice cream cake takes very little hands on time, just a little planning in advance!